Damien-gitmaino/Damien-gitmaino/README.md

 # Damien MAILLARD

-## 📍 Qui suis-je ?
+## 📍 Who am I?

-Hello
+Hello,

-Développeur étudiant à Epitech, expert en React Native, React JS, Node Js et PostgreSQL freelance depuis plus de 1 ans, j'ai collaboré sur plusieurs projets Mobile et Web variés.
-Au cours de ces projets, j'ai assumé divers rôles tels que développeur, designer et chef de projet.
-Je maîtrise principalement les technologies React Native, React JS, Node JS et SQL.
+I am an experienced full-stack developer specializing in web, mobile, and fintech solutions.
+As a freelancer and entrepreneur, I have led and contributed to innovative projects, managing development, architecture, and project coordination.
+Passionate about cutting-edge technologies, I build scalable, high-performance applications that drive business efficiency.

-## :mortar_board: Formation
+## :mortar_board: Education

 - EPITECH - European Institute of Technology - Tek5
-- TECHNOLOGY CHALLENGES IN THE FINANCIAL INDUSTRY - Licence - New York
+- TECHNOLOGY CHALLENGES IN THE FINANCIAL INDUSTRY - Bachelor's Degree - New York

-## Qu'est-ce que je vous propose ?
+## What can I offer you?

-- Une vraie expérience d'un dev passionné en perpétuelle auto-formation
+- A passionate developer constantly learning and improving
-- Un œil de designer, rigoureux sur l'UX/UI
+- A designer’s eye with a strong focus on UX/UI
-- Des conseils innovants pour repenser vos apps en React Native et React JS
+- Innovative advice to rethink your apps using React Native and React JS
-- Un report sur mon travail toute les semaine
+- Weekly reports on my work

-## 🛎️ Pour quel type de projet suis-je intéressé ?
+## 🛎️ What kind of projects am I interested in?

-- Développement Front en React Native, Flutter, React JS, Next JS
+- Frontend development with React Native, Flutter, React JS, Next.js
-- Développement Back avec NodeJs, NodeTs, Prisma
+- Backend development with Node.js, TypeScript, Prisma
-- Conception et design d'apps mobiles et web, en mettant l'accent sur l'UX/UI
+- Mobile and web app design with a focus on UX/UI
-- Gestion et organisation de projets
+- Project management and organization

 ## Technical Skills ✔